Josko/ccbot/readme.txt

 =======================

 User access levels range from 0 to 10.
 Root admin has automatically access of 10 and it's encouraged not to give anyone such a high level of access.
-You can change both user access level and commands needed access level to execute them.
+You can change both user access level and commands access level to execute them.

 Note: squelch keyword defines !squelch, !unsquelch and !squelchlist commands.